Piazza Venezia, Trieste: Mizzan Pharmacy

 The historic pharmacy, previously located in via Lazzaretto Vecchio is located inside a palace built in the first half of the 19th century by the neoclassical architect Valentino Valle.
 It was inaugurated on January 1, 1903 in piazza Giuseppina.
 Piazza Venezia was previously called Giuseppina, like the Borgo Giuseppino, in honor of Joseph II, Holy Roman Emperor.
 The pharmacy was bought in 1900 by the Mizzan family, the owners of several pharmacies across the Julian March, including Cittanova's (Mizzan) and Fiume's Alla Salute.
 It was owned by the family for over 70 years.
 Today known as "Al Sant'Andrea", the pharmacy is still called "Mizzan" by Trieste's senior citizens.
 The last proprietor of the pharmacy, Ettore, used labels realized by Argio Orel and Vito Timmel.
-On the day of its opening, the wideness and the modernity of the pharmacy where emphasized.
+On the day of its opening, the wideness and the modernity of the pharmacy were emphasized.
 Today there are still preserved the original decorations and furnishing, including carved boiserie and fire-worked stained glass windows with mythological images.
+Since its opening, the pharmacy has been renowned for the laboratory of the well-known Doctor Mizzan, a tradition which it has kept to this day.

 The palace housing the pharmacy is considered one of the best works by Valle, who signed the project on March 8, 1834.
 It has four floors.
 The ground floor has an exterior in smooth ashlar, in which five round arches are set.
 The mural surface is enriched by four Doric pilaster strips of giant order.
 The windows on the second floor present linear cymatium, sustained by volutes in white stone.
 The facade folds in an obtuse angle, and on its shorter side on via Torino there is the gate, overhung by a balustrade balcony which was added later, in 1861.